 The Graduate School is responsible for the administration of the University graduate admission policy.
 The decision to admit an applicant to pursue graduate study at MSU is based upon evaluations of both qualitative and quantitative information.
 An applicant must submit a completed application form, a statement of purpose for graduate study, three letters of recommendation, records of previous academic achievements, and a non-refundable application fee (not required of full-time benefits-eligible MSU employees).
-Some degree programs may require additional credentials, such as the Graduate Record Examination or another standardized test score.
+Some degree programs may require additional credentials, such as the Graduate Record Examination or another standardized test score(s).
 Requirements Quick Reference provides a snapshot of degree programs and corresponding GPA and standardized test requirements.
 All admission applications and supporting documents become the property of Mississippi State University upon receipt and will not be released.
-Admission to MSU for graduate study is open to qualified students regardless of race, creed, color, natural origin, handicap, sex, or veteran status.
+Admission to MSU for graduate study is open to qualified students regardless of race, creed, color, religion, national origin, disability, sex, age, sexual orientation, group, or veteran status.

 Submitting false information in the application will result in cancellation of the application without refund and/or immediate dismissal from the University.